-important for the computation of debt-service costs.
+The extent to which projection inaccuracies for the primary surplus are correlated across horizons is important for the computation of debt-service costs.
 When those inaccuracies are highly correlated, they have a large accumulated effect on outstanding debt, and the associated change in the government's interest burden is large.
-In calculating the probability distribution of projection inaccuracies for the total surplus (including net interest), CBO assumed that the cyclical and noncyclical parts will continue to have the same correlation structure as in the past.
+In calculating the probability distribution of projection inaccuracies for the total surplus (including net interest), CBO assumed that the cyclical and noncyclical parts would continue to have the same correlation structure as in the past.
+19